 The six SEAL themes that we follow throughout the year comprise of:

 Getting on and Falling Out

 Good to be Me!

 SEAL lessons may be discrete, cross-curricular or delivered in circle times.
 All help children to develop their skills as independent learners, acquiring skills to overcome and solve problems.
 They are encouraged to talk about and manage their feelings and emotional responses to situations they encounter at school and to work together co-operatively throughout all aspects of the curriculum.
 SEAL activities aim to develop self-confidence and team work.
 They encourage children to set themselves a goal and know how to achieve it in small steps.

-In the Spring Term we launched HeartSmart, which is a creative new approach that many primary schools use to build character, emotional health and resilience in children.
+During Spring 2019 we launched HeartSmart, which is a creative new approach that many primary schools use to build character, emotional health and resilience in children.
 This runs alongside our existing PSHE (Personal, Social and Health Education) and SEAL (Social and Emotional Aspects of Learning) curricula, to equip children with foundational principles and skills to help improve their mental health, relationships and academic achievement.
 As a school we recognise the value of educating the heart alongside educating the mind and HeartSmart is a great tool to do just that.

 ‘Boris the Robot’ visited both sites for a launch assembly, and the children were introduced to The HeartSmart High Five.
 Check out the HeartSmart Parent Hello video on YouTube for more information.